 What is an IB education?

-At The Leigh our KS3 runs over a period of 2 years in years 7 and 8 students follow the International Baccalaureate Middle Years Programme.
+At The Leigh our KS3 runs over a period of 2 years.
+We are an IB MYP candidate school and so in years 7 and 8 students follow the International Baccalaureate Middle Years Programme.
 This comprises 8 subject groups that must be allocated a minimum of 50 hours per annum.
 The 8 subject groups are English Language and Literature, Language Acquisition, Mathematics, Sciences, Individuals and Societies, Arts, Design and Physical and Health Education.

 For more information on individual subjects: